Papers for the appeal hearing

 All documents must be numbered, and each part of the Appendix must include a list of its contents.

 5.2.1 The statement of facts and issues and the appendix must be filed by the appellant within 112 days after the filing of the notice under rule 18(1)(c) or the filing of the notice of appeal: rule 22(1).
+Where the parties have agreed a timetable for the filing of documents in an appeal, the Registrar should be informed and that timetable will be approved unless it will prejudice the hearing date or adversely affect the preparation time the Justices require(4).

 5.2.2 If the appellant is unable to comply with the relevant time limit, an application for an extension of time must be made.
 (See rule 5 and paragraph 5.2.3.)